-The paleo diet consists mostly of fish, nuts, seeds, fruit and vegetables.
-It is designed to mimic a diet similar to that of our paleolithic hunter-gatherer ancestors.
-Since these distant ancestors didn’t eat wheat or sweeten their food with processed sugar, people on this diet avoid these foods.
-It also doesn’t include dairy products, lentils or red meat, all of which contain protein.
+The paleo diet consists mainly of fish, nuts, seeds, fruit and vegetables — designed to mimic a diet similar to that of our Paleolithic hunter-gatherer ancestors.
+Since these distant ancestors didn’t eat wheat or sweeten their food with processed sugar, this diet avoids these kinds of foods.
+It also doesn’t include dairy products, lentils or red meat, which contain protein.
 Therefore, if you are on the paleo diet, you may lack enough protein. (x) (x)

-Because proteins are made of essential amino acids, the human body can’t store them, and it’s hard to rely on food in the paleo diet to get enough protein and essential amino acids. (x) (x) Many people on the paleo diet swear by “bone broth,” which is rich in various nutrients including protein, but it is time-consuming because the bones have to simmer for hours.
+Because proteins form from essential amino acids, your body can’t store them, and it’s hard to rely on food in the paleo diet to get enough protein and essential amino acids. (x) (x) Many people on the paleo diet swear by “bone broth,” which is rich in various nutrients, including protein, but it is time-consuming to make because the bones have to simmer for hours.
 But instead of making bone broth, beef protein is available in supplement form, which our ancestors didn’t have access to during the Paleolithic hunter-gatherer period.
 Paleo beef protein powder isolate offers similar nutritional benefits, like the proper amount of amino acids, in a convenient powdered form.

 Benefits of Paleo Beef Protein

-Beef protein powder is made from various parts of a cow, such as the bones and connective tissue.
+Beef protein powder contains various parts of a cow, such as the bones and connective tissue.
 It’s often very similar to collagen.
-It is also easier for the body to absorb.
+It is also more manageable for your body to absorb.
 But, check with your physician before starting any new supplement.
 Also, beef protein isolate is almost entirely protein.
-It eliminates the carbs and fat often found in other protein powder supplements.
+It eliminates the carbs and fat often found in other protein powder supplements, supporting a paleo diet.
 It’s also free of soy, lactose and gluten.
-Because there are fewer fillers used in beef protein isolates, it is easier to know how much protein you’re actually ingesting and track your intake more accurately.
+Because fewer fillers are in beef protein isolates, it is easier to know how much protein you’re ingesting and track your intake more accurately.
+Some benefits include:

-When muscles work, it breaks down and muscle growth—hypertrophy—occurs when the body repairs that breakdown and causes the muscle to grow in size.
-Dietary protein plays a significant role because if the body doesn’t have enough protein or calories to repair the muscles after exercise, then the body will source the required material from skeletal and existing muscular proteins (x).
-For anyone trying to build muscle, beef protein isolate may help you based on a study where it outperformed a placebo in muscle growth.
-It may also help build muscle after resistance training (x).
+When muscles work, it breaks down, and muscle growth—hypertrophy—occurs when the body repairs that breakdown and causes the muscle to grow in size.
+Dietary protein plays a significant role because if the body doesn’t have enough protein or calories to repair the muscles after exercise, the body will source the required material from skeletal and existing muscular proteins. (x) If you want to build muscle, beef protein isolate may help you based on a study where it outperformed a placebo in muscle growth.
+It may also help build muscle after resistance training. (x)

 Collagen and keratin are both types of proteins.
-Keratin is found naturally in the skin, hair and nails and protects them from damage (x).
-Collagen supports muscles and skin.
-When collagen production in the body slows down, the skin loses elasticity and wrinkles form (x).
-In a research study, beef protein-derived collagen improved the collagen in animals and it may combat skin aging (x).
+You can find keratin naturally in the skin, hair and nails and protect them from damage. (x) Collagen supports muscles and skin.
+When collagen production in the body slows down, the skin loses elasticity and wrinkles form. (x) In a research study, beef protein-derived collagen improved the collagen in animals, and it may combat skin aging. (x)

 The immune system makes proteins called antibodies to fight off infections and respond to foreign substances that enter the body.
-Once the body makes antibodies, they are ready if there’s another infection.
-They then react quickly and the body becomes immune to the disease (x).
+Once the body produces antibodies, they are ready if there’s another infection.
+They then react quickly, and your body becomes immune to the disease. (x)

-Not only is protein important for the heart and the immune system, it is essential for strong bones too (x).
-Excess protein can decrease calcium levels in the body so it is vital to make sure the body gets enough minerals like calcium, magnesium and potassium to ensure that the bones get all the benefits they need (x).
+Not only is protein necessary for the heart and the immune system, but it is also essential for strong bones too. (x) Excess protein can decrease calcium levels in the body, so it is vital to make sure the body gets enough minerals like calcium, magnesium and potassium to ensure that the bones get all the benefits they need. (x)

-Protein is especially helpful for the elderly, since it may help prevent fractures and promote higher bone density.
-Low protein intake is associated with more frail muscles and more frequent hip fractures (x).
+Protein is beneficial for the elderly since it may help prevent fractures and promote higher bone density.
+Low protein intake may cause more weak muscles and more frequent hip fractures. (x)

 Sarcopenia is a condition that weakens muscle mass with age.
-As people age, they’re more likely to lose muscle and the existing muscles lose strength.
+As people age, they’re more likely to lose muscle, and the existing muscles lose strength.
 However, studies suggest that taking in enough protein may help slow down the progress of sarcopenia and keep muscle mass. (x) (x)Researchers in Australia found that mentally healthy patients who intake more protein in their diets had fewer amyloid-beta plaques in their brains.
 Higher levels of these plaques may cause Alzheimer’s disease. (x)

 Other Health Benefits

-Protein is a key player in regulating the acidity (pH) in the body.
-Human bodies have a very small range of acceptable acidity and deviation from that can be extremely harmful.
-Protein is one of the “buffer systems” the body uses to maintain this range (x).
-Another balance the human body needs to maintain is with the various fluids moving through the system.
-Proteins help attract and retain water as necessary to keep blood circulating through the blood vessels (x).
+Protein is a crucial player in regulating the acidity (pH) in the body.
+Human bodies have a minimal range of acceptable acidity, and deviation from that can be extremely harmful.
+Protein is one of the “buffer systems” the body uses to maintain this range. (x) Another balance your body needs to maintain has to do with the various fluids moving through the system.
+Proteins help attract and keep water as necessary to keep blood circulating through the blood vessels. (x)

 Side Effects of Paleo Beef Protein

 Although the body needs protein, too much of it can cause adverse side effects.
 High doses of beef protein powder can cause dehydration, so make sure to take it with enough water.
 It can cause indigestion, dehydration, fatigue, nausea, headache and diarrhea.
-It is also linked to more severe conditions, such as seizures, cardiovascular disease, cancer and osteoporosis (x).
+It may cause more severe conditions, such as seizures, cardiovascular disease, cancer and osteoporosis. (x)